 To check the time that has been set, the user may listen to the outputs.
 Immediately after turn on the transmitter will output 10 pulses at a rate of 48 pulses per minute (one pulse every 1.25 seconds) the output sequence will then start and be transmitted to the user in the format described later.
-The first number set is for days since change of state and the second for days since hatch.
+The first number set is for days since change of state and the second for duration of the last incubation.
 After turn on these two output slots are "hijacked" and are used to transmit the software version number and the time of turn on that has been set.
-The version number is inserted in the days since change of state slot and the time of turn on is inserted in the days since hatch slot.
-If the time is not set at turn on then zero will be outputted in the days since hatch slot.
-The time of turn on is cleared at the end of the first partial day, but the software version number persists (and increments up one, at each full 24 hour period roll over) and is only cleared when the transmitter changes state to not nesting.
+The version number is inserted in the days since change of state slot and the time of turn on is inserted in the duration of the last incubation slot.
+The time of turn on is cleared at the end of the first partial day along with the software version number to zero.
+The zeroed days since change of state counter increments up one, at each full 24 hour period roll over and is reset in the normal way when the transmitter changes state to not nesting.